-Maintaining & Reinforcing a Food Safety Culture at Your Organization
+Reinforcing Hygiene Practices with a Food Safety Culture Checklist

 Now that you’ve created a food safety culture, it’s time to discuss how to maintain and reinforce this new culture at your facility.
+These three areas of reinforcement can help you to develop your own food safety culture checklist that works best for your facility.
 Please note this is the fourth post in our food safety culture series which includes:

 - What is a food safety culture?